 The following factors were considered:

-- Exhibits rigorous, yet engaging and innovative training in the field of desired coursework that takes into account the readiness of students in taking the next step to their budding career,
+- Exhibits rigorous yet engaging and innovative training in the field of desired coursework that takes into account the readiness of students to take the next step in their budding careers,

-- Taught by outstanding faculty consisting of experts in the field, and who understand the needs of the disabled student,
+- Taught by outstanding faculty consisting of experts in the field who understand the needs of the disabled student,

 - Held in high esteem among academic agencies, industry organizations, and journalistic resources,

 - Displays stellar reviews and feedback from school alumni and students,

 - Provides exceptional Student Career Centers, Resource Departments, and easy-to-use Learning Management Systems, where applicable, as well as resources for disabled students,